FronkonGames/fronkongames.github.io/content/store/spiceup/index.md

 With '**Intensity**' (_1_) you can control the intensity of the effect.
 If it is 0, the effect will not be active.

-The damage must be normalized, or in other words between 0 and 1 (inclusive).
+The damage must be **normalized**, or in other words between 0 and 1 (inclusive).
 Being 0 a perfectly healthy player and 1 a perfectly dead one.
 You can adjust its value with '**Damage**' (_1_), although most commonly you will modify it via code.

 Let's say that '_DamageMax_' is a constant that indicates the maximum amount of damage the player can receive and '_damage_' is the variable with the damage received: